techno-science/Fogponics/README.md

 ## Running the Browser

 This is taken from [this tutorial](https://github.com/elalemanyo/raspberry-pi-kiosk-screen).
-See it for instructions for more browsers
+See it for instructions for more browsers.

 1. Install the Epiphany Browser, X11 server utilities, xautomation (for automating keystrokes) and unclutter (hides the cursor)
 	```